dystcz/lunar-multiselect/README.md

 ## TODO

+- [ ] Find out how to solve the @wireUiScripts problem (where to include the script)
-- [ ] Do not rely on WireUI for the multiselect component
+- [ ] Do not rely on WireUI for the multiselect component (can be used to skip first todo)
 - [ ] Unit tests

 ### Testing